Sipondo/p5micro/README.md

 # p5micro
-A minimal p5 editor for embedding.
+A minimal p5 editor for embedding in reveal.js presentations.